Vectorface/SnappyRouter/README.md

 codebase to provide a common entry point for your code base.* SnappyRouter is ideal for existing projects that lack the features of a modern framework.
-By providing a number of flexible different routing handlers, any PHP code base can be retrofitted behind the router without requiring changes to your existing code.
-More information for why you want to use a router, [see the documentation](https://snappyrouter.readthedocs.org/en/latest/#why-would-i-want-to-use-snappyrouter).
+By providing a number of flexible different routing handlers, any PHP code base can be retrofitted behind the router (usually) without requiring changes to your existing code.
+For more information on why you want to use a router, [see the documentation](https://snappyrouter.readthedocs.org/en/latest/#why-would-i-want-to-use-snappyrouter).

 For more information, view the detailed [documentation](https://snappyrouter.readthedocs.org/en/latest/).